Mon - Fri: 7:00 AM to 7:00 PM

 Smooth driving, tight steering and quiet riding are more than just comfort features you want in your car, truck or SUV.
 Those same features keep you and your vehicle safe on the road.
-The best steering and suspension experts at eAutoCollision monitor those functions closely when you rely on them for your regular maintenance.
+The best steering and suspension experts at The Waxman of Tristate monitor those functions closely when you rely on them for your regular maintenance.
 And when you need car suspension repair, they have the training and experience to diagnose and fix problems on foreign and domestic vehicles, as well as electric cars and hybrids.
 Call today.

 What Are the Steering and Suspension Systems?